fyne-io/docs.fyne.io/content/docs/extend/bundle.md

 //go:generate fyne bundle -o bundled.go -append image2.png
 ```

-If you then change any assets or add new ones then you can update this header and run it with "go generate" to update your `bundled.go` file.
+If you then add any assets you can update this header and run it with "go generate" to update your `bundled.go` file.
+Since "fyne bundle" uses the "embed" package, changing existing assets is done by replacing their files.
-You should then add `bundled.go` to version control so others can build your app
+You should then add `bundled.go` and the assets to version control so others can build your app
 without needing to run "fyne bundle".